A simple screenwriter

 Tip: Click "Characters" in the Stats panel to globally change the name of a character throughout the script.

 Cloud Backup saves your work to Google Drive so it's safe even if your local browser storage is cleared.
-It's optional and free.
-You just need a Google Account.
+It's optional and free, and highly recommended.
+Without Cloud Backup, you can only work on one screenplay at a time in Mr. Wryly.

 Snapshots are saved versions of your script that you can browse and restore.
 Mr. Wryly creates them automatically when you take big actions you might want to roll back, or just if it's been a while since your last snapshot.
 You can also create one yourself with Add Now in the Snapshots panel.